Richmond Plaza (South) Drainage and Paving Improvements

 I recently repaved by driveway.
 Will this project require you to break-up the concrete?
 If so, will you replace it as it was (design stamp)?
 I also have a fire hydrant in my year and is likely an obstruction to the new sidewalk.
 Will you move the hydrant or will the sidewalk curve around the hydrant?

-Just a Neighbor asked 4 months agoHowdy Neighbor!
+Just a Neighbor asked about 1 year agoHowdy Neighbor!
 Thank you for your questions.
 This project does require us to break-up the concrete portion of your driveway that is located in the right-of- way, the Contractor is required to return the driveway to City of Houston codes and standards.
 If warranted, please reach out to the contractor to request special provisions to be considered, but all related costs of re-installation of special decorative features or improvements over-and-above City of Houston standards will be at the sole cost of the property owner.
 This hydrant in question will remain at its current location with the sidewalk installed in front of the hydrant.

 -